runtimeverification/iele-semantics/data.md

 Primitives
 ----------

-Primitives provide the basic conversion from K's sorts `Int` and `Bool` to EVM's words.
+Primitives provide the basic conversion from K's sorts `Int` and `Bool` to IELE's words.

 -   `chop` interperets an integers modulo $2^256$.